What Is EEAT, Exactly?

 3. Create Content That Demonstrates Your Expertise

-- Practical how-to guides related to your trade
+- Practical guides related to your trade

-- Tips and advice specific to the Quebec market
+- Advice specific to the Quebec context

 4. Ensure NAP Consistency